 Near the mansion stand the family’s original summer kitchen and its carriage and sleigh barns, still filled with the vehicles that Dr. Thomas Stites and his wife, Mary Adeleine Henry Stites, used to travel for business or pleasure.
 Also on the site is the nineteenth-century gunshop of Nicholas Hawk (1782-1844) one of the most talented makers of Pennsylvania longrifles.
 This gunshop sat on the Hawk property in Gilbert, Monroe County, just across the Blue Mountains from the Henry gunworks at Boulton.
 When the structure was threatened with demolition in 2003, volunteers from Jacobsburg Historical Society dismantled the old gunshop, timber by timber, and transported it to Boulton.
 Reassembly and restoration was completed here in 2008.

 Jacobsburg Historical Society also has an Early American craft education program.
 The craft education program began over a decade ago when the Master Gunsmiths of Jacobsburg Historical Society began sharing their knowledge of hand crafting Pennsylvania longrifles.
-Since then the program has been expanded to include the Gunsmith Apprentice Program, craft your own Powder Horn, create a leather hunting bag, and a Basket Weaving Workshop.
+Since then the program has been expanded to include a craft your own Powder Horn; beginners or advanced, create a leather hunting bag, and a Basket Weaving Workshop.